-It is my considered opinion that if the concept of hell must be retained (which I am inclined to think it must) as one component of an integral Christian tradition, it must be presented in a more nuanced fashion so as to maximize its potential benefits while minimizing its potential harm . . .
+It is my considered opinion that if the concept of hell must be retained as one component of an integral Christian tradition (which I am inclined to think it must), it should be presented in a more nuanced fashion so as to maximize its potential benefits while minimizing its potential harm . . .

 (see Part I: Some Practical Concerns).

 But before discussing the future of this teaching– the way forward, as it were, in the 21st century –a quick overview of the problems posed by the conventional understanding of hell is in order.
 Please give careful consideration to the logical and moral implications of the apparently contradictory teachings that we commonly hear in church: